 At Saint Joseph’s, we strive to create a culture which aims to inspire an active generation to enjoy PE, encourage each other and achieve.
 We provide a safe and supportive environment for children to flourish in a range of different physical activities, which is essential in promoting positive physical, emotional, spiritual, social and moral development.
 All children have the opportunity to enjoy being physically active, maintain a healthy lifestyle and using the medium of sport, increase their self-esteem.
-We aspire for children to adopt a positive mind-set and believe anything can be achieved with determination and resilience.
+We aspire for children to adopt a positive mind-set and believe anything can be achieved with determination, resilience and sportsmanship.
 The aim of Physical Education is to promote physical activity and healthy lifestyles.
-Children are encouraged to practice fair play, good sporting behaviour and honest competition as individual participants, which in turn embeds life-long values such as co-operation and team work.
+Children are encouraged to practice fair play, good sporting behaviour and honest competition as individual participants, which in turn embeds life-long values such as co-operation and teamwork.
+We have also diversified our PE curriculum to ensure a wide range of sports and cultures are available to our children.
+In following with our School Improvement Plan, we make sure that speaking and listening is a key component in PE, which enables children to model skills, give feedback and use necessary vocabulary during and after lessons.
 At Saint Joseph’s, we aim for all of our children to develop the necessary knowledge and skills which will have a constructive impact on their long-term health and well-being.

 Our PE curriculum aims to:

-- Provide high quality and inclusive PE lessons.
+- Provide high quality, inclusive and diverse PE lessons

 - Improve well-being by making strong links with PSHE